Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/introduction.md

-# iRecord data evaluation for the Aculeate Hymenoptera Red List
+# iRecord data evaluation for the Aculeate Hymenoptera Red List <!-- omit from toc -->
 This document covers an assessment of the iRecord data export for Aculeate Hymenoptera, specifically for use in the production of a GB regional Red List.
 ## Introduction
 ### Why check data so carefully?